geodynamics/aspect/cookbooks/shell_simple_3d/doc/shell_simple_3d.md

 ```{literalinclude} amr.part.prm
 ```

-Second to last, we specify what we want to do with the solutions it computes.
+Second to last, we specify what we want ASPECT to do with the solutions it computes.
 Here, we compute the same statistics as before, and we again generate graphical output every million years.
 Computations of this size typically run with &nbsp;1000 MPI processes, and it is not efficient to let every one of